Purpose-Built Student Accommodation as an Asset Class

 Attraction to Investors

-Investments in the PBSA asset class in the U.K. have grown dramatically in the last 2 to 3 years, with some 58% of the reported total investment worth GBP17 billion originating from overseas.
-Asian money, notably from Singapore, Thailand and China has been the bulk of foreign investment.
+Investments in the PBSA asset class in the U.K. has grown dramatically, with 58% of the reported total investment worth GBP17 billion from 2017 to 2019 originating from overseas.
+Asian money, notably from Singapore, Thailand and China formed the bulk of foreign investment.

 For developers, the attractions of PBSA are fairly obvious; these are: